What is a Contemporary Interior Design?

 To take the home’s liveliness up a notch, beautify the bare walls of your space by adding an abstract wall art of two.
 In this house, the cheery orange couch and majestic greenery create a visually arresting living room headed for comfort and sophistication.

 The industrial-themed kitchen adopts a foolproof formula of mixing black, wood and concrete that imbues the home with a raw, refined look.
-Contemporary interior design is all about borrowing the best of styles and consolidating them into its own masterpiece.
+Contemporary interior design is all about borrowing the best styles and consolidating them into their own masterpiece.

 Relevant Article: Walls and Ceiling Cost Guide in Singapore

 For this modern-contemporary 4-room resale HDB, Fatema Design Studio spotlighted the grandeur of this apartment by going for a dark-coloured visual theme that uses a variety of textiles.
 The curated balance between soft and hard textures contributes to the home’s understated elegance.

 To add depth to the visual experience, the kitchen and bar counter was designed to become the defining feature of the home.
 Decked out in a full-on white contrast, the gold and marble embellishments breathe new life into the abode.

 Relevant Article: Electrical Services Cost Guide In Singapore

 10. Contemporary Minimalist Home @ Tampines Street 45